MyTooliT/ICOc/Documentation/Tutorials.md

 - The tests assume that the STH is called `Tanja`.
 Please rename the STH accordingly.
 To do that you can use the steps described [here](#tutorials:section:sth-renaming).

-- Some of the STH tests assume that you connected the SHA/STH via the programming cable.
+- Some of the STH tests assume that you connected the SHA/STH or STU via the programming cable.
 Please do that, since otherwise these tests will fail.

 ### Execution